clairefuzzyelephant/clarity-eats/src/blog/2024/a-week-in-japan.md

 So that being said, did any of these restaurants catch your eye?
 Any additions to the must-try list, or no-try list for that matter?

-_tags: japan, travel, omakase, ramen, udon, izakaya, teppanyaki, japanese food_
+_tags: location/japan, travel, omakase, ramen, udon, izakaya, teppanyaki, japanese food_